barryclark/jekyll-now/_posts/2018-1-3-AppointmetsNoShow.md

   1. Gathering the data.
     No pain, no gain and, I would add, no data no project.
 I obtained all the data from Kaggle and thanks to altruistics efforts.
 Every row in the file of 110k that I obtained was an appointment
-  1. Dataset contains 110k medical appointments that took place in Vitoria, Brazil in between April 29th and Jun 8th 2016.
-  2. The baseline is 79.8% of showups.
-  3. The link: [AppointmentsNoShow](https://github.com/AlexChicote/AppointmentsNoShow) on GitHub for a more detailed and
-     technical explanation.

-## Non-technical description of Appointments No-show study.

-  1. Gathering the data.
-    No pain, no gain and, I would add, no data no project.
-I obtained all the data from Kaggle and thanks to altruistics efforts.
-Every row in the file of 110k that I obtained was an appointment